izikeros/blog/content/posts/notes/bash_default_argument.md

 Modified: 2023-07-12
 Slug: bash-default-argument
 Status: published
+Summary: Learn how to set default values for command-line arguments in Bash scripts using parameter expansion and see examples of optional input handling.
+ai_summary: true
 Tags:
   - default-argument
   - bash
 Title: Bash - Default Argument for the Script
 ---
 See the example of `somecommand.sh`:

 ```bash